South Whidbey School Farms

 FARM AND FOOD EDUCATORS (4 AmeriCorps positions available)

 Our AmeriCorps members work closely with our farm team and certified farm teacher to provide students with hands-on learning and farming that culminates in healthy eating.
-On a daily basis, our members will engage in multiple 45-minute classes with our farm teacher, using the growing seasons as the basis for the daily curriculum.
+Our members will engage in multiple classes with our farm teacher, using the growing seasons as the basis for the daily curriculum.
 Members and staff will lead students in instructional experiences focused on preparing the soil, planting, caring for, harvesting and enjoying the food that is grown.

 Educational Opportunities: Professional development and on-site training are provided, along with field trip opportunities.